Why Should Your Child Study Statistics?

 From Apple to Oracle and Google to Microsoft, statisticians work at a variety of technology companies to advance the computing industry, from ensuring reliability of hardware components to improving the quality of speech recognition and image analysis software applications.

 Why are some plants more resistant to disease than others?
 What is the impact of pesticides on crop production and the environment?
-Statisticians work with teams of experts to answer questions like these at organizations such as Archer Daniels Midland, the U.S. Department of Agriculture, and Texas A&M AgriLife Research.
+Statisticians work with teams of experts to answer questions like these at businesses and organizations such as Archer Daniels Midland, the U.S. Department of Agriculture, and Texas A&M AgriLife Research.

 Statisticians are critical to helping companies understand consumer tastes and preferences so products can be more effectively marketed.
 They gather and analyze data that helps guide the marketing strategies of global brands like Coca-Cola and multinational consumer products companies like P&G.